Things You Do In The Office That Are Ruining Your Health

 "Too many people make an afternoon run by a coffee shop when the afternoon slump hits," says Knapp.
 "They're sleepy and a little bored.
 A sweet drink sounds like a nice pick-me-up, but the insulin and caffeine spike will actually make them crash harder in a few hours."

-The Remedy Rx: "A better habit would be to fill up their water bottle and go for a quick walk outside," she adds.
+The Rx: "A better habit would be to fill up their water bottle and go for a quick walk outside," she adds.
 "Staying hydrated and getting some sunlight in their eyes will give them true energy."

 Feeling Obligated To Attend Every Happy Hour